Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-Finally, some hyperplanes from the chunked arrays are extracted and the performance is measured using the [*memprofiler*](https://github.com/aleixalcacer/memprofiler) plugin for jupyter.
+Finally, some hyperplanes from the chunked arrays are extracted, and the performance is measured using the [*memprofiler*](https://github.com/aleixalcacer/memprofiler) plugin for jupyter.

 ```{code-cell} ipython3
 ---